 l (the city’s patriarchate was moved to this church only in 1807; before it was at the Doge’s disposal) was built between 1063 and 1094 to treasure St. Mark’s body which seems to have been stolen from Alexandria (Egypt) in 828 by two merchants: Rustico from Torcello and Buono from Malamocco.
 As soon as it arrived in Venice (the following year), it received an extraordinary reception, hence the Doge Giustiniano Partecipazio’s decision to build a temple in its honour.
 Unfortunately, the building was completely destroyed by a devastating fire in 976.

 , with its Greek-cross plan and five domes (one for each bay), dates back to the following century.
 It was conceived with the typical Byzantine silhouette with Romanesque influences: probably it was designed by a Greek architect and executed by Venetian and Lombard workers.
 The façade consists of two parts, each with 5 large arcades.
-On the upper one (endowed with a parapet) you will see copies of four bronze horses
+On the upper one (endowed with a parapet) you will see copies of

 : a magnificent work of Byzantine art, the only ancient quadriga survived till the present day.
 These wonderful gold bronze horses were taken to Venice as part of the war spoils gathered by the Venetians (led by the Doge Enrico Dandolo) after the conquer of Constantinople, at the end of the 4th crusade, with other priceless works of art, many of which are still contained in the Treasury of the basilica.